MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 1. Connect to the **Client 1 VM** with the credentials that have been provided to you.

-	**Note**: You should still be signed in to Microsoft 365 as **MOD Administrator**.
+	**Note**: You should still be signed in to Office 365 as **MOD Administrator**.
 You will sign out this user and sign in with Joni Sherman’s account, to perform this task.

 2. In the browser window, select the circle with **MA** in the upper right corner, open the side pane and select **Sign out**.